OpenSky Secured Visa Credit Card logo

 OpenSky Secured Visa Credit Card offers 8 services including Secured Visa credit card, No credit check approval, Monthly reporting to Experian, Equifax, and TransUnion, Online account management portal, Mobile app for account access, and 3 more.

-OpenSky Secured Visa Credit Card is best suited for People with no credit history who need to build credit from scratch, Consumers rebuilding credit after bankruptcy, collections, or charge-offs, Unbanked individuals who don't have a checking account, Anyone who has been denied other secured credit cards, New immigrants or young adults establishing US credit for the first time, People who want to avoid a hard inquiry on their credit report.
+OpenSky Secured Visa Credit Card has profile signals associated with People with no credit history who need to build credit from scratch, Consumers rebuilding credit after bankruptcy, collections, or charge-offs, Unbanked individuals who don't have a checking account, Anyone who has been denied other secured credit cards, New immigrants or young adults establishing US credit for the first time, People who want to avoid a hard inquiry on their credit report.

 What are the strengths and weaknesses of OpenSky Secured Visa Credit Card?

-Key strengths: No credit check required — won't add a hard inquiry to your credit report; 87% approval rate — one of the highest for any credit card; No bank account required — accepts deposits via debit card or money order.
+Key strengths: eligibility claim to verify — won't add a hard inquiry to your credit report; 87% approval rate — one of the highest for any credit card; No bank account required — accepts deposits via debit card or money order.
 Areas to consider: Original card has $35 annual fee (Plus version is free); No rewards, cashback, or points — purely a credit-building tool.

 How does OpenSky Secured Visa Credit Card compare to similar companies?

-In the Build My Credit category, comparable providers include Chime, Credit Karma, Self.
-Each company has different strengths — compare services, pricing, and consumer complaint records to find the best fit.
+In the Credit Building category, comparable providers include Chime, Credit Karma, Self.
+Each company has different strengths, so compare services, pricing, and consumer complaint records before deciding what to do next.

 Where does OpenSky Secured Visa Credit Card operate?